pnnl/interflow/README.md

 resource interdependencies and flows.

 ## Purpose
-`interflow` was created to provide a flexible, adaptable, and updatable method to evaluate the interdependencies between sectors and across regions for multiple resource types.
+`interflow` provides a flexible, adaptable, and updatable method to evaluate the interdependencies between sectors and across regions for multiple resource types.
 The interdependencies and relationships between sectors offer multi-faceted and multi-scale opportunities as well as vulnerabilities.
 Whether it is water, energy, or otherwise, resources pass from source to discharge by flowing through sectors and are oftentimes a critical